 Captain: For Great Justice.

-The poor translations gave way to Memetic Mutation due to how funny they are, most notably the "All Your Base Are Belong To Us" quote, which was supposed to mean "All of your bases are now under our control."
-The game is also notable for being the Trope Namer on the wiki for five separate tropesnote (the ones that are in bold in the above Translation Train Wreck excerpt).
+The poor translations gave way to Memetic Mutation due to how funny they are, most notably "All Your Base Are Belong To Us" quote, which was supposed to mean "All of your bases are now under our control."
+Some instances of Intentional Engrish for Funny will follow the form used in this game.

 - Affably Evil: Before explaining that all their base are belong to him, Cats greets the heroes by politely shouting "How are you gentlemen!!".